 An outgoing introvert’s energy levels change throughout the day – a time when they may feel like being around people for a while followed by periods of not wanting to be near anyone at all.

 So if you’re confused about why you feel like texting a friend one moment, and don’t feel responding to any text for the next hour, that’s probably because you’re an ambivert.

 We are all different.
 Like having a blood type, everyone has a way that they relate those around them.
 They also know how much they want to engage with others.

-Take heart – there are some really fantastic things about being an outgoing introvert.
+Take heart – as an ambivert, there are some really fantastic things about being an outgoing introvert.
 You are someone who takes stock in getting to know “real” people and don’t waste your time on things that don’t matter.

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.

 Get the very best of LovePanky straight to your inbox!